 This measure is designed to show how long it takes for claims to go through the initial allowance process.
-Claims may go through a hearing with the Industrial Commission if the initial decision is in dispute, but that adjudication process is not considered within this measure.
+Claims may go through a hearing with the Industrial Commission if the initial decision is in dispute, but that dispute resolution process is ignored within this measure.